Adobe Experience Platform Glossary

 Attribution AI: Attribution AI is an Adobe Sensei Service that delivers algorithmic multi-channel attribution capabilities across the entire customer lifecycle.

-Audience : An audience is the resulting set of profiles that meet the criteria of a segment definition.
+Audience : An audience or audience size is the resulting set of profiles that meet the criteria of a segment definition.

 Audience Snapshot : An audience snapshot captures all profiles who qualify for the segment criteria at the time of segmentation.